 Since 2010 the Cuban government has required that tourists and visitors obtain medical travel insurance before being allowed entry to the country.
-If you are travelling to Cuba you need to take out travel insurance for that reason alone, let alone all the other reasons for taking our travel insurance.
+If you are travelling to Cuba you need to take out travel insurance for that reason alone, let alone all the other reasons for taking out travel insurance.
+As of 2021, it’s also a requirement that your Cuban travel insurance provides cover for Covid-19.
 In this article, we’ll cover the reasons for Cuba Travel Insurance and some of the risks of travelling to Cuba to consider before you buy your health insurance for Cuba.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

 Why Do You Need Travel Insurance for Cuba?

 There are a variety of reasons as to why you should take out travel insurance before visiting Cuba, and for ensuring that you have proof of your Cuban travel insurance when you arrive in the country.

 The Cuban Government Require Proof of Medical Insurance

 Since May 2010 the Cuban government has required that all foreign visitors purchase travel health insurance.
 This rule applies to Cuban living abroad as well as foreign tourists.
 The reason for this is to ensure that those holidaying on the island nation have adequate medical coverage before arriving in Cuba.
 If you are ill and need medical assistance while you are visiting Cuba, then Cuban authorities will delay your return home until you have paid your outstanding medical bills.